 As a full-service marketing agency, we don't just play in the digital space, we have a large portion of our business that is focused on the experiential or live events side.
 As an agency that provides both digital and experiential marketing, it's so important to understand how to leverage the offline or real life opportunities in a digital capacity.
 And there are great ways to leverage events to lower costs and make sure that those events have life after the fact, so that the marketing dollar spend is maximized and not just a one-off item.
-There are also very important things to consider for events that will help mitigate costs such as working with an agency like ours, who has developed long term relationships with vendors, so our negotiation is favorable to our clients, because we do a volume of events with different vendors, so they trust us, they know that they can get events done in a shorter period of time with less fuss ultimately making them open to negotiations.
+There are also very important things to consider for events that will help mitigate costs such as working with an agency like ours, which has developed long-term relationships with vendors, so our negotiation is favorable to our clients because we do a volume of events with different vendors, so they trust us.
+They know that they can get events done in a shorter period of time with less fuss ultimately making them open to negotiations.

 I think one of the big failures for people doing events for the first time is that they don't understand how venues work and all the different costs and expenses that go into producing an event.
 For example, understanding what 'plus plus' means for a hotel event is important because it affects the bottom line.
 When hotels host an event, you have to understand that the two pluses, plus taxes and plus gratuity are accounted for as to not go over budget.